mdn/content/files/en-us/mdn/writing_guidelines/page_structures/macros/deprecated_macros/index.md

 ## The `Link` macro

 The Link macro has [been deprecated](https://github.com/mdn/yari/pull/6865) and should no longer be used.
-Any occurances that still exist in actively maintained content should be replaced with a plain Markdown style link.
+Any occurrences that still exist in actively-maintained content should be replaced with a plain Markdown style link.

 ### How to replace the macro